DataDog/orchestrion/_docs/content/docs/architecture.md

 Finally, it invokes the `go tool link` with updated arguments (⑧).

+## Code Injection

+Orchestrion drives code injection using a process similar to classical Aspect-oriented Programming (AoP) (see [Aspects][contrib-aspects]).
+These combine a _Join Point_ (where code needs to be modified) with one or more _Advices_ (what modifications need to be made).

+In order to reduce the cost of evaluation ({{<godoc import-path="gopkg.in/DataDog/dd-trace-go.v1">}}) ships more than 100 different aspects), we apply heuristics to determine what aspects have a chance of applying to any given package and source file.
+The heuristics are based on the observable dependency closure of the package being built (there is no need to consider instrumentation targeting the `net/http` package if that package is not imported) as well as the content of source files (an aspect that looks for the `//dd:span` directive will never match in a source file that does not contain any occurrence of this string).

+The injector performs a depth-first traversal of the entire Abstract Syntax Trees (ASTs), evaluates every applicable join point on each node; and applies the configured advice where join points match.

+[contrib-aspects]: ../../contributing/aspects/

 ## The job server

 Due to the design of the Go toolchain's `-toolexec` feature, orchestrion works